perl-actions/install-with-cpanm/README.md

 GitHub action to install App::cpanminus

-This action installs 'cpnaminus' as root so you can then use it in your workflow.
+This action installs 'cpanminus' as root so you can then use it in your workflow.

 ## Inputs